 The decision to medically transition to the gender with which one identifies can be stressful and may place someone more at risk for suicide.
 However, studies show that once a transition is completed, it does have beneficial effects.

 A survey of trans people in the UK found that a completed medical transition was shown to greatly reduce rates of suicidal ideation and attempts, in contrast to those at other stages of transition (imminently transitioning or beginning transition).
-67% of transitioning people thought about suicide pre-transition and only 3% post-transition (Bailey et al., 2014).
+67% of transitioning people thought more about suicide before transitioning whereas only 3% thought about suicide more after their transition (Bailey et al., 2014).

 While some trans people undergo medical interventions like hormone therapy or gender reassignment surgery, others may not, choosing to socially transition by changing their name and/or gender presentation.